 Now, if we apply a Lorentz boost $\Lambda$ on $\ket{p, \sigma}$, then

 where $W(\Lambda,p) = L^{-1}(\Lambda p)\Lambda L(p)$ is called Wigner rotation, which leaves the standard momentum $k$ invariant, and only acts on the internal degrees of freedom of $\ket{k, \sigma}$: $ k \xrightarrow{L} p \xrightarrow{\Lambda} \Lambda p \xrightarrow{L^{-1}} k$.
-Hence, the final momentum in the rest frame is different from the original one by a Wigner rotation, i.e., $U(W(\Lambda,p))\ket{k,\sigma} = \sum_{\lambda} D_{\sigma, \lambda} (W(\Lambda, p)) \ket{k, \lambda}$.
+Hence, the final momentum in the rest frame is different from the original one by a Wigner rotation, i.e., $U(W(\Lambda,p))\ket{k,\sigma} = \sum_{\lambda} D_{\lambda, \sigma} (W(\Lambda, p)) \ket{k, \lambda}$.
 On the other hand, $U(L(\Lambda p))$ takes $k \to \Lambda p$ without affecting the spin, by definition.
 Therefore,

-It's worth mentioning that the subscripts in $D_{\sigma, \lambda} (W(\Lambda, p))$ is just to emphasize that in general $U(\Lambda)$ generated superposition of the states of the internal degrees of freedom, as the spin.
-Hence, $D_{\sigma, \lambda} (W(\Lambda, p))$ does not mean an element of the Wigner rotation in a given basis.
-We could very well suppress the subscripts and write \cite{Palge} $U(\Lambda) \ket{p, \sigma} = \ket{\Lambda p} \otimes D (W(\Lambda, p)) \ket{\sigma}$, as sometimes we'll do.
+It is worth mentioning that the subscripts of $D_{\lambda,\sigma} (W(\Lambda, p))$ can be suppressed, and we can write $U(\Lambda) \ket{p, \sigma} = \ket{\Lambda p} \otimes D (W(\Lambda, p)) \ket{\sigma}$.
 The set of Wigner rotations forms a group known as the \textit{little group}, which is a subgroup of the Poincar\'e group \cite{Onuki}.
-In other words, under a Lorentz transformation $\Lambda$, the momenta $p$ goes to $\Lambda p$, and the spin transform under the representation $D_{\sigma, \lambda}$ of the little group $W$.
+In other words, under a Lorentz transformation $\Lambda$, the momenta $p$ goes to $\Lambda p$, and the spin transforms under the representation $D(W(\Lambda,p))$ of the little group $W$.
 For massive particles, the little group is the well known group of rotations in three dimensions, $SO(3)$.
-However, it's also known that $SO(3)$ is homeomorphic to $SU(2)$, and the irreducible unitary representations of $SU(2)$ span a Hilbert space of $2j + 1$ dimensions, with $j = n/2$, where $n$ is an integer \cite{Sexl, Tung}.
-The value of $j$ is what we usually referred as the spin of the massive particle.
+However, it is also known that $SO(3)$ is homomorphic to $SU(2)$, and the irreducible unitary representations of $SU(2)$ span a Hilbert space of $2j + 1$ dimensions, with $j = n/2$, where $n$ is an integer \cite{Sexl, Tung}.
+The value of $j$ is what we usually refer to as the spin of the massive particle.
 In this article, we will be interested in spin-$1/2$ particles, hence the representation of the Wigner rotation is given by \cite{Ahn, Halpern}

 with $I_{2 \times 2}$ being the identity matrix, meanwhile $\vec{\sigma}$ are the Pauli matrices, and